The 55 worst things Trump did during his presidency

 44. When he peddled a conspiracy theory about Joe Biden and Ukraine

-Towards the end of 2019 Trump began spreading and widely debunked conspiracy theory that is was the Ukraine and not Russia that had interfered in the 2016 election on behalf of the Democrats.
+Towards the end of 2019 Trump began spreading and widely debunked conspiracy theory that it was Ukraine and not Russia that had interfered in the 2016 election on behalf of the Democrats.

 During an interview on Fox News in November 2019, Trump said: